-A. During the Covered Period, no Landlord or Lender shall evict or attempt to evict a Resident of real property, or otherwise require a Tenant to vacate, unless necessary to stop an imminent threat to the health and safety of other occupants.
-For purposes of this Ordinance, the basis for an exception to this Ordinance cannot be the Resident's COVID-19 illness or exposure to COVID-19, whether actual or suspected.
+A. During the Covered Period, no Landlord or Lender shall evict or attempt to evict a Resident-Tenant of real property, or otherwise require a Tenant to vacate, unless necessary to stop an imminent threat to the health and safety of other occupants, or for purposes of a lawful owner move-in eviction under Section 13.76.130.A.9, or- For purposes of this Ordinance, the basis for an exception to this Ordinance cannot be the Resident's COVID19 illness or exposure to COVID-19, whether actual or suspected on the basis of non-payment of rent after February 1, 2023 for which the Tenant cannot demonstrate a Covered Reason for Delayed Payment, as defined below.

 - B. Residential Eviction Moratorium.
-It shall be a complete defense to any action for unlawful detainer that the notice upon which the action is based was served or expired, or that the complaint was filed or served, during the Covered Period. - C. No landlord of an Impacted Business or Nonprofit may upon expiration of a lease increase rent for an Impacted Business or Nonprofit in an amount greater than ten (10) percent over the rent in effect at the commencement of the local emergency declared by the Director of Emergency Services.
+It shall be a complete defense to any action for unlawful detainer that the notice upon which the action is based was served or expired, or that the complaint was filed or served, during the Covered Period, except that after the effective date of this Ordinance, an Landlord may serve a lawful notice pursuant to Section 13.76.130.A.9, and/or after February 1, 2023, a Landlord may serve a notice based on the lawful grounds for eviction in Subsection 13.110.020.A, above, in which case a tenant may establish a complete defense to eviction for nonpayment of rent by proving the existence of a Covered Reason for Delayed Payment, as defined below. - C. No landlord of an Impacted Business or Nonprofit may upon expiration of a lease increase rent for an Impacted Business or Nonprofit in an amount greater than ten (10) percent over the rent in effect at the commencement of the local emergency declared by the Director of Emergency Services.
 For purposes of this section, rent means all consideration for the use and enjoyment of the rented premises, including base rent and any additional rent or other charges for costs such as utilities, maintenance, cleaning, trash removal, repairs and any other charges to the tenant required under the rental agreement.
-This section 13.110.020 C. shall expire on May 31, 2020, concurrent with Executive Order N-28-20; provided, however, that this section shall be automatically extended if Executive Order N-28-20 is extended or the tenant protections therein are extended pursuant to another Governor's Executive Order.

-D. For the duration of the Covered Period, if a tenant has a Covered reason for delayed payment, the tenant may terminate a lease or rental agreement with 30 days 'notice without penalty.
+This section 13.110.020 C. shall expire on May 31, 2020, concurrent with Executive Order N-28-20; provided, however, that this section shall be automatically extended if Executive Order N-28-20 is extended or the tenant protections therein are extended pursuant to another Governor's Executive Order. - D.C.
+For the duration of the Covered Period, if a tenant has a Covered reason for delayed payment, the tenant may terminate a lease or rental agreement with 30 days 'notice without penalty.
 A tenant may also exercise rights under this subsection if the tenants or roommates of the tenants are or were registered at an educational institution that cancelled or limited in-person classes due to the COVID-19 pandemic.